FTS Market

 are the only ones allowed to post quotes (bids and asks).
 The market takers can see the best bid or ask

-trading area for market takers them looks as follows:
+area for market takers then looks as follows:

 Everyone sees the